-Consequently, for decades, the social insurance system in Egypt has suffered from a number of systemic inefficiencies, including low participation costs, administrative inefficiencies, payment evasion and weak enforcement, a lack of long-term fiscal sustainability due to wage underreporting, a lack of awareness among workers about their labour rights, a poor investment strategy, policy deficiencies, the absence of automatic pension indexation and limited labour market mobility.
+Figure 53.
+Number of pensioners under the National Organization for Social Insurance government social fund, per monthly pension category a lack of awareness among workers about their labour rights, a poor investment strategy, policy deficiencies, the absence of automatic pension indexation and limited labour market mobility.
 Additionally, high earners in urban areas have better access to pensions, while the scheme fails to reach the most vulnerable rural workers with unstable wages and those in the informal sector.